nulrea/PineappleDocs/docs/servercodes/servercodes-english.md

 Pineapple offers a server code tracker for the online game [florr.io](https://florr.io) which can be useful when hunting Super mobs or finding servers to farm in.
 The following offers a overview of its functions.

 ## Servers Tracker
 The primary server tracking function can be accessed with `.servers`, or `.sv` for short.
 The command syntax is `.servers (map)`.
+If you prefer to use slash commands in your server, you can also access this utility using `/servercodes servers`, or `/servers` for short.
 There are a few shortcuts for the different maps, outlined below:
 ```
 g → Garden
 d → Desert